pranjalrai-iitd/ObsidianNotes.io/source/content/CURRENT AFFAIRS/DAILY PRELIMS CA AGGREGATED.md

 ---
 ### PARAKH
 #GS2 #Governance #Education #Scheme
-- **PARAKH Rashtriya Sarvekshan Dissemination Portal** was launched recently to provide **open access to National and State-level data on student performance** and serve as a key resource for States/UTs to design targeted plans to enhance learning outcomes.
+- **PARAKH Rashtriya Sarvekshan Dissemination Portal** ***(PARAKH-RS)*** was launched recently to provide **open access to National and State-level data on student performance** and serve as a key resource for States/UTs to design targeted plans to enhance learning outcomes.
 - **PARAKH:**
 	- It stands for **Performance Assessment, Review and Analysis of Knowledge for Holistic Development**
 	- It was set us a **National Assessment Centre** in 2023 in the **NCERT** as an independent constituent